-- The purpose of this training is to review the policies and procedures set forth by the United States Department of Agriculture (USDA) Food and Nutrition Service (FNS) to ensure compliance with the enforcement of the prohibition against discrimination within the WIC program. - USDA FNS mandates that Civil Rights training be conducted as part of new employee orientation and annually thereafter to inform and update staff of their obligations under Civil Rights laws and regulations.
+- The purpose of this training is to review the policies and procedures set forth by the United States Department of Agriculture (USDA) Food and Nutrition Service (FNS) to ensure compliance with the enforcement of the prohibition against discrimination within your program. - USDA FNS mandates that Civil Rights training be conducted as part of new employee orientation and annually thereafter to inform and update staff of their obligations under Civil Rights laws and regulations. - This is intended for all HACAP programs even though portions of this training will mention WIC specifically.